IrieBee/fem-social-proof-section/README.md

 * Use align-self: flex-end and flex-start to make 'stairs' from flexboxes.
 * Use function calc() for margin-left on rating box.
-* To fixed jumping around quote containers -> height: 100%
+* To fix jumping around quote containers -> height: 100%
 * background: vs background-image:

 ## Links